 Once you've reached that point, I'll begin the process of gathering your medical records and bills and any other documents we might need to support and prove your case.
 This usually takes anywhere from two to six months, though sometimes it's much sooner than that and sometimes, for reasons I'll never understand, it takes longer.
 But plan for two to six months.

-After your medical records and bills all arrive, I'll review them and draft what we call a “demand letter” or a “settlement proposal” to the insurance company.
+After your medical records and bills, all arrive, I'll review them and draft what we call a “demand letter” or a “settlement proposal” to the insurance company.
 I'll summarize your injury, the treatment you received, and the medical prognosis for your future.
 This process usually takes one to three months depending on how complicated your medical situation is and how many other pressing matters I have to deal with.

-Once the demand letter is ready, we'll schedule a meeting to review it and check it for accuracy and to fill in any blanks left by your medical records.
+Once the demand letter is ready, we'll schedule a meeting to review it and check it for accuracy, and to fill in any blanks left by your medical records.
 Then we'll send the letter and give the insurance company between one and two months to respond.

-Then comes the fun part—the negation stage.
+Then comes the fun part—the negotiation stage.
 This, much like buying a car, is a back and forth between the attorney and the insurance company.
 Sometimes this process takes a single phone call (if the insurance company sees little value in your case and offers such a little amount that further negotiation is unlikely to be successful), other times, the process can last several weeks or even months on larger more complex cases.
 On average, this usually takes a month or so.

 If your case settles at this point, you're done.
 It usually takes another one to two months to wrap up your case and get you a check.